England - Lancashire

 Meet with the CSUSM Study Abroad Advisor to determine if you are eligible for this program.

 Review the course lists for each of the Faculty in which you wish to study.
 Please view the guide to course codes to more easily find courses in your field.
 You can search available courses online at: http://www.uclan.ac.uk/courses/index.php.
 Please be advised that course descriptions are not readily available.

 Consult with a faculty advisor in your major department to determine if Central Lancashire courses will count toward your major.
-If so, complete a Study Abroad Credit Approval Form.
+If so, complete the Study Abroad Credit Approval Form.

 Read about international student accommodations.
 Accommodation application will be made online after initial acceptance by UCLan.

 A UCLan Application will be sent to you after you have been nominated.
 Please print and submit it to the CSUSM Study Abroad Advisor along with your other application materials.